Winemaker Born and Bred

 Varieties: Gruner Veltliner

-Vinification Method: Grapes are harvested and pressed as whole bunches.
-The juice is fermented spontaneously in stainless steel in a long, slow ferment thanks to the cold winter temperatures.
-The wine is racked once to remove the lees and immediately bottled with a small addition of sulfur.
+Vinification Method: Grapes are hand-harvested and pressed as whole bunches.
+The juice is fermented spontaneously in stainless steel in a long, slow ferment thanks to the cold cellar temperatures.
+Bottled unfined and unfiltered, with a small addition of sulfur.

 Personality: a beautiful image of its variety, this GruVe mingles apple, bright acidity and peppery undertones in just the right proportions.
 Pairs well with fried chicken and light fish and seafood, or go for Wiener Schnitzel or pork knuckle if a full-on Austrian experience is required.
 The winemaker recommends to shake the bottle a bit before serving.